sye8/AppleWatchHeartRateCollection/README.md

 # AppleWatchHeartRateCollection (Work In Progress)
-Use ResearchKit to collect Apple Watch heart rate data on iOS devices
+Use ResearchKit and HealthKit to collect Apple Watch heart rate data on iOS devices

 ## OS Versions and Dependencies
 - Xcode >= 8.0 (well you also need macOS for that)